 Water Affordability and Access

 Water is a fundamental human right and providing access to safe, reliable, and high-quality drinking water is our greatest priority.
 We continually look for ways to manage our costs while ensuring our systems remain reliable, so that our customers can afford and have access to the water they need every day.
 We prioritize balancing the need to invest in infrastructure, people, and systems to maintain affordability for our customers.
-To develop proactive solutions for our districts, we work hard to operate efficiently, ensure rates reflect the actual costs of providing service, and provide support programs to protect customers’ access to water, such as our as Low-Income Ratepayer Assistance (LIRA) program.
+To develop proactive solutions for our districts, we work hard to operate efficiently, ensure rates reflect the actual costs of providing service, and provide support programs to protect customers’ access to water, such as our as Customer Assistance Program.
 We also offer flexible payment arrangements, payment extensions, and hardship grants.

 Workplace Health and Safety